clairescanlon/ClaireScanlon/README.md

 </br>

 #### 🔎 How to Connect With Me and Find My Work </br>
- COMING SOON - UNDER CONSTRUCTION
+ COMING SOON - UNDER CONSTRUCTION!
  In the meantime, shoot me an <a href="mailto:clairehelenscanlon@gmail.com"> e-mail. </a>

 </br>